frontarm/navi-website/README.md

 ```

 The site's pages are specified in <src/pages/index.html>.
 You can add, remove or edit content from here.

+*Note: the reason that dependencies aren't placed in `devDependencies` is that this package is used as part of a monorepo, and adding the peer deps to `devDependencies` causes conflicts with other packages.*

 Changes from vanilla create-react-app